KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-02.md

 ![2-2](./img/step-02-create-dao/2-2.gif)

-#### 1. Enter a members Universal Profile Address into the text box.
+#### 1. Enter a members Universal Profile address into the text box.
 #### 2. Uses the checkboxes to choose key permissions for the member being added

 The following Key Permission can be assigned DAO members: